HydroXCarbon/Alluvium-FrontEnd/README.md

 Our project is a collaborative effort by a talented team of individuals who are passionate about AI and real estate.
 Here are the members of our team:

-- Purin pongpanich
+- Purin pongpanich (Frontend Developer)
-- Jiruschai Anuntabudit
+- Jiruschai Anuntabudit (Team lead, Data science)
-- Pisit Saejia
+- Pisit Saejia (Full Stack Developer)
-- Kreakpol kobsiripat
+- Kreakpol kobsiripat (Data science)

 ## Frontend Development